-NON IT PURCHASES \$29,000.01 to \$50,000 (Including shipping, set up, and sales tax)
+NON IT PURCHASES \$25,001 to \$50,000 (Including shipping, set up, and sales tax)

-These purchases require 3 quotes.
-It is recommended that Requests for Quotations (RFQ), be generated by RCC Purchasing Department that include terms and conditions applicable to the requirement(s).
+These purchases require a written Request for Quotation (RFQ).
+These written solicitations, or Requests for Quotations (RFQ), must be generated by CFCC Purchasing Department that include terms and conditions applicable to the requirement(s).
 The RFQ will be submitted to the appropriate vendors.
 User may obtain 1 quote and submit an E-P requisition.
 Users are also required to include 2 or more vendors (name & email) in the comments of the requisition.

-Once bids are received, the RCC Purchasing Department will review and analyze the results.
+Once bids are received, the CFCC Purchasing Department will review and analyze the results.
 We may contact the using department for input.
 All transactions must be documented.
 This includes a record of all quotes received and written reason for award to other than low quote.
 Written justification for waiver, emergency and pressing need transactions shall also be made a matter of record.
-The final decision for contract/purchase award rests with the RCC Purchasing Department.
+The final decision for contract/purchase award rests with the CFCC Purchasing Department.